Statement of Purpose

 - Develop tools to assess Kleberg County’s economic progress.
 At the outset baseline measures are being developed that will allow comparison with other regions and measure future economic growth of the economy.

-- Bring academic and governmental professionals together with business owners for discussion about the local economy and related critical issues.
+- Bring academic and government professionals together with business owners for discussion about the local economy and related critical issues.

 - Create a business recruitment and retention tool by publishing this information.

-By knowing one’s current economic condition, it is possible to gain an understanding regarding what their future holds.
+By knowing one’s current economic condition, it is possible to gain an understanding regarding what that person's future may hold.
 A copy of the booklets distributed at each Economic Forum can be identified by clicking on the respective link.

-The final link provides access to some of the publicity regarding the event.
+The links below provide access to some of the publicity regarding the event.